Updated: 10/10/20 | October 10th, 2020

 I often hear from people that traveling is out of their reach, that they don’t have the money or the time.
 They have just too much responsibility.
 While there are certain constraints on traveling that time and money create (as well as privilege), people do what they want.
 When you truly want something, you go after it.

 I travel so often for the same reason my friend always seems to be at a Patriots game, or my other friend has a new pair of shoes, and another always seems to be hiking.
 That’s what we love and we actively work to realize those goals.
 Do you want to get that new iPhone?
 You’ll make it happen.

 We always want to make our desires come true.

 I choose to work towards making my travel desire a reality.

-There are a lot of unknowns in long term traveling and a lot of people aren’t ready to deal with that.
+There are a lot of unknowns in long-term travel.
+A lot of people aren’t ready to deal with that.
 However, even if you’ll never spend a year traveling around the world or dedicate your life to vagabonding, that doesn’t mean travel will be out of your reach.

 Travel is a wonderful thing.
 Life is short and I don’t think we were ever meant to spend it droning away in cubicles.
 Travel can show you all the beauty in the world — from chaotic markets in Southeast Asia and majestic cities in Europe to dense jungles and exotic wildlife in Central America.